ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 pointer to the Dynamic Thread Vector (DTV), and the other 8 bytes are reserved for the implementation.

-Following the TCB and any required alignment padding, the TLS Blocks of the modules loaded at process start form the static TLS Block.
+Following the TCB and any required alignment padding (defined in `SystemV AArch64 TLS addressing`_), the TLS Blocks of the modules loaded at process start form the static TLS Block.
 The memory for the TLS Block is allocated at process start time.

 The TLS Blocks for modules loaded dynamically via dlopen are known as dynamic TLS.

-Index 0 of the Dynamic Thread Vector DTV[0] typically contains a generation counter which can be used to update or reallocate the DTV when dynamic modules are opened or closed.
+Index N, where N > 0, of the Dynamic Thread Vector DTV[N] is a pointer to the TLS block for module N.

-Index N, where N > 0, of the Dynamic Thread Vector DTV[N] points to the TLS block for module N.
+Index 0 of the Dynamic Thread Vector DTV[0] is reserved for use by the platform.
+It typically contains the thread's generation counter which can be used to update or reallocate the DTV when TLS variables in dynamic modules loaded by ``dlopen`` are first used.
+When a dynamic TLS variable is accessed the thread's generation count is compared with the global generation count which can be used to trigger updates of the DTV.
+The details are platform specific.

 To calculate the address of a TLS variable in any given module, static or dynamic, the expression ``TP[0][Module id][offset in module]`` can be used.
 The function ``__tls_get_address(module_id, offset)`` returns the result of this calculation.

 The calculation above is the most general and it can be applied to both static and dynamic TLS.
 There are four defined models of accessing TLS that trade off generality for performance.
 In order of descending generality:

    1. General Dynamic, can be used anywhere.